mehra-deepak/Demographic-Segmentation/README.md

 Upon running the ANN with 200 epochs the accuracy obtained was 83.33456% however it kept fluctuating due to Bias-variance Tradeoff when tested with manipulated Test Set.

 # A note of Love

+Finally thanks for having me with you for quiet a lot of your precious time hope to see you next with real goods stuffs ahead , feel free to connect with me I WON'T BITE and would love collaborating with you,you can find my contact information in my Github Profile only.

+Also if you enjoyed this and you are not a sadist then dont forget to leave a star, you know those star and Green square really satisfy me :)

+Until we Meet Next HAPPY LEARNING ❤️.